 Byzantine Empire - Empire of Nicaea John III Ducas-Vatatzes - Emperor of Empire of Nicaea: 15 December 1222 – 3 November 1254 A.D.
 Gold Hyperpyron 29mm (4.27 grams) Magnesia mint, struck 1232-1254 A.D.
 Reference: Sear 2073 Christ Pantokrator seated facing on throne, IC - XC in fields above.
 John standing facing, holding labarum and akakia, being crowned by the Virgin Mary standing slightly left.

-Read Full Article Here: Ancient Coins of CHRISTIANITY from Biblical Jerusalem to Roman to Byzantine Times Fascinating blog post about ancient coin collecting.
-An ancient coin expert posted this for educational purposes.
+Read More Here: Ancient Coins of CHRISTIANITY from Biblical Jerusalem to Roman to Byzantine Times Informative blog post about ancient coins.
+An ancient coin expert created this to educate people.

 from Trusted Ancient Coins - Feed http://www.trustedancientcoins.com/coins-of-christianity/amp/